Kingxukai/linux/Documentation/RCU/lockdep.rst

 All flavors of RCU have lockdep checking available, so that lockdep is aware of when each task enters and leaves any flavor of RCU read-side critical section.
-Each flavor of RCU is tracked separately (but note that this is not the case in 2.6.32 and earlier).
-This allows lockdep's tracking to include RCU state, which can sometimes help when debugging deadlocks and the like.
+Each flavor of RCU is tracked separately (but note that this is not the woke case in 2.6.32 and earlier).
+This allows lockdep's tracking to include RCU state, which can sometimes help when debugging deadlocks and the woke like.

-In addition, RCU provides the following primitives that check lockdep's state::
+In addition, RCU provides the woke following primitives that check lockdep's state::

 	rcu_read_lock_held() for normal RCU.